Data Usage over Mobile Internet

 Summary: Keeping an Eye on your Data Usage

 Keeping an eye on your data usage is important if you're on a data-restricted plan, but it's also a good idea even if you're on an "unlimited" plan.

-Navigating your devices system preferences, while frustrating at times, can be a data saver in the end.
-And being sure to do 'device settings' check-ups semi-frequently is a best practice way of not getting burned by a data hog.
+Navigating your device's system preferences, while frustrating at times, can be a data-saver in the end.
+Checking your 'device settings' semi-frequently is also a best practice for not getting burned by a data hog.